subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/about.md

 Over the years, I have have taught and mentored several talented high-school, undergraduate, and graduate students.
 Several of my mentees have gone on to win prestigious awards and fellowships like the NSF-GRF, Fulbright etc. While I ideally prefer my mentees to have a good background in the basic concepts of mathematics and physics, I understand that due to systemic inequalities, students have different level of preparedness.
 I am always happy to teach and mentor students.
 I do expect my mentees to be driven, creative, and considerate.

 I currently mentor students from several research groups at Northwestern University.
 I also provide virtual mentorship through platforms like [Lindau Mentoring Hub](https://lindau.mentoringhub.org) and [Yale Cross Campus](https://crosscampus.yale.edu/v2/).
 If you are at Northwestern, and want to work with me, I have an open door policy in my office.
 Please feel free to drop by.
-If you are not at Northwestern, please reach out by email.

-`Note` Due to a busy conference travel schedule this summer, I am not accepting summer students/ interns this year.

 <br>
 `Outreach`

 I am actively involved in outreach activities in the greater Chicago area as well as virtually.
-If you are organizing activities like science fair, shadow a scientist, popular science talks on quantum physics for your school, etc and believe it can benefit from my involvement/ participation, please reach out by email.
+If you are organizing activities like science fair, shadow a scientist, popular science talks on quantum physics for your school, etc and believe it can benefit from my involvement/ participation, please reach out.

 <br>
 `Contact me`